x-WorldPeace-x/Wiiuvnc/README.md

 **Wii U VNC - 4TU April Fool's 2019**

-We increased the IO speed and overclocked the CPU to 10Ghz, to allow for a fast, lag-free Switch gaming experience.
-It also doubles as a space-heater!
+With some experience from linux-wiiu and a bunch of crazy hardware hacking, we've turned the Wii U into your next PPC Mac!

-(It's actually just a VNC client running on Wii U connected to a computer running Yuzu, sorry.)
+(It's actually just a VNC client running on Wii U connected to CompuCat's iBook, sorry.)